jeonghanlee/epics-trainings/docs/CH1/installation.md

 # ALS-U EPICS Environment Configuration and Installation

-This chapter covers the essential first steps for setting up the ALS-U EPICS environment locally.
+This section covers the essential first steps for setting up the ALS-U EPICS environment locally.
 You will clone the central environment repository using git from the ALS GitLab server and then learn how to activate a specific version (e.g., for Debian 12 or Rocky 8) by sourcing the appropriate `setEpicsEnv.bash` script in your terminal session.
 Basic verification steps are also included.

 ## Lesson Overview